saucelabs/visual-examples/wd-java/README.md

 #### Component-based ignored region

-Alternatively, a ignored region can a specific element from the page.
+Alternatively, an ignored region can be a specific element from the page.

 Example:
 ```java